hideki14/03GettingAndCleaningDataCP/README.md

 README.md
 =========
-This file has two sections: 1 data files and 2 process in run_analysis.R.
+This file has two sections.

-Section 1 describes the relationships among files.
+Section 1: describes the relationships among files used in the script.

-Section 2 outlines the process of the script.
+Section 2: outlines the process.

 # 1. Data files